UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_job_example.md

 ## Running Gaussian on Saga

 On Saga there are more restrictions and tricky situations to consider than on Fram.
 First and foremost, there is a heterogenous setup with some nodes having 52 cores and most nodes having 40 cores.
-Secondly, on Saga there is a 256 core limit, efficiently limiting the usefull maximum amount of nodes for a Gaussian job on Saga to 6.
-And third, since you do share the nodes by default - you need to find a way to set resource allocations in a sharing environment not necessarily heterogenous accross your given nodes.
+Secondly, on Saga there is a 256 core limit, efficiently limiting the useful maximum amount of nodes for a Gaussian job on Saga to 6.
+And third, since you do share the nodes by default - you need to find a way to set resource allocations in a sharing environment not necessarily heterogenous across your given nodes.

 Currently, we are working to find a solution to all these challenges and as of now our advices are:
 Up to and including 2 nodes should can be done with standard advices for running jobs on Saga.